 2) Fixed Income-money invested in GICs, bonds, and mortgages or;

 3) Cash-that is money invested in T-bills, chequing and savings accounts.

 Studies have shown that asset allocation is the single greatest determinant of investment performance.
-It’s been shown that approximately 80 per cent of the total-long term return of an investment portfolio is due to the asset allocation.
+It’s been shown that approximately 80 percent of the total-long term return of an investment portfolio is due to asset allocation.

 Unaware of this, many people blindly sink money into this or that investment without ever formulating an asset allocation model that is in sync with their financial goals and investment personality.

-As a fee planner, I share with my clients as I share now with my students studying to become certified financial planners, that once you’ve determined your personal and financial goals and have formulated a plan to achieve these goals, it’s wise to allocate your current and future investment assets in equities, f ixed income and cash.
-It’s like keeping your money in separate pockets-but not in the same pair of pants.
+As a feed planner, I share with my clients as I share now with my students studying to become certified financial planners, that once you’ve determined your personal and financial goals and have formulated a plan to achieve these goals, it’s wise to allocate your current and future investment assets in equities, fixed income, and cash.
+It’s like keeping your money in separate pockets-but, not in the same pair of pants.

 Let’s imagine you had put all of your liquid assets into technology stocks at the end of the bull market of the 1990s, like many people.
-Then in the middle of 2000, the very foundations of the technology sector in the stock market began to crumble, free falling into negative territory.
+Then in the middle of 2000, the very foundations of the technology sector in the stock market began to crumble, free-falling into negative territory.
 You would now be hurting, and possibly both your life and your financial goals would be set back.
-With asset allocation it does not need to be this way.
+Asset allocation does not need to be this way.

 Using historical data spanning a 25-year period from the end of 1969 to September 1995, T. Rowe Price invested one portfolio using the original mix and never re-balanced at all.

 The identical portfolio invested at the same time was re-balanced every three months to the original target allocation of 60 percent equity, 30 percent fixed income and 10 percent cash.